Manishearth/manishearth.github.io/source/_posts/2016-08-14-fun-crypto-problem-designing-an-anonymous-reputation-system.markdown

 ---
 layout: post
-title: "Fun crypto problem: Designing an anonymous reputation system"
+title: "Fun cryptography problem: Designing an anonymous reputation system"
 date: 2016-08-14 12:15:31 -0800
 comments: true
 categories: cryptography
 ---

-One of the reasons I like crypto is that it's a gold mine of interesting problems which feel like they are impossible to solve and if a solution exists, it must be magic.
+One of the reasons I like cryptography is that it's a gold mine of interesting problems which feel like they are impossible to solve and if a solution exists, it must be magic.

 The other day, I came across one such problem [here][sarah-tweet], by @SarahJamieLewis